dxw/playbook/guides/how-we-do-user-research.md

 particular, we should carefully consider whether and how to do any face to face research.

-For now, you will need the approval of a Director, Head or Principal Research to do face to face research.
+For now, you will need the approval of a Director, Head or Principal Researcher to do face to face research.
 And you must document your decision and your assessment of the risks in your
 [research plan](#how-we-create-and-use-research-plans).